Literacy and Reading

 - Read yourself!
 Be a literacy role model.

 - Help your child to proofread their written work.
-Assist her/him to check spellings and punctuation.
+Assist them to check spellings and punctuation.
 Encourage your child to ask for clarification when unsure of a spelling or the use of a punctuation mark.
-See the following website for more information: http://www.parentsintouch.co.uk/Help-your-child-at-home-with-punctuation.
+Please click here for more information.

 - Read the news together at least twice a week and discuss current events.